wogha95/Pomodoro/README.md

 <br />

 ## 🗣 Feedback
-Please comment in google chrome extension.
+Please leave a comment in google chrome extension.
 Thank you for your interest. :)